frappe/press/press/www/internal/infrastructure/overview.md

 > Note: When running for the very first time this will download a ~500 MB ubuntu image.

-See contents of `press/backbone/packer` directory for more details on this
+See contents of `press/backbone/packer` directory for more details.

 ### Spawning Virtual Machines
 There's no simple CLI for this at the moment.